 Articles From the Team

-Words of wisdom for NQs from an experienced top tier interviewer
+Words of wisdom for NQs (from an experienced top tier interviewer)

-Speaking of discretion… don’t slag off your current firm, no matter how awful a training contract you feel you’ve had.
-Instead emphasise what you have gained from it, but what you would have liked more experience in, and what you’re looking to build on in your next role.
+Speaking of discretion… don’t slag off your current firm (no matter how awful your training contract has been).
+Instead, emphasise what you've gained from it, what you'd like more experience in, and what you’re looking to build on in your next role.